fullstackhero/docs/content/en/blazor-webassembly-boilerplate/ui-overview/basics/index.md

 ## Loading Screen

+The following is the dedault loading screen of the template.

+You can tweak around the appearance by modifying `\src\Client\wwwroot\index.html`.

 {{< img src="loading.png" >}}

 ## Theme Manager

 fullstackhero's Blazor WebAssembly Boilerplate comes with a built-in theme manager that helps you customize various UI aspects right from primary colors to the radius of the containers with ease.
 You can view the Theme Manager component by clicking on the Paint Icon that you would see on every page of the boilerplate.

+Note that each of the configuration changes you make get stored to your browser's localstorage.

 {{< img src="theme-manager.png" >}}

 ### Dark Mode

-Easily Switch to Dark / Light Mode with a toggle!
+Easily Switch to Dark / Light Mode with a toggle that you find on the theme manager!

 {{< img src="dark-mode.png" >}}